 This is not difficult as long as you know up front that your most important ingredient here is patience.
 Just follow these steps precisely and I promise you crisp bottom crust; hot, melted cheese; and no sign whatsoever that it was made the day before.

-Step 1: Place one or two slices in the cold skillet, crust side down.
+Step 1: Place one or two slices in the cold, dry skillet, crust side down.

 Step 2: Put a lid on the skillet

-Step 3: Set skillet on a stovetop burner set on medium high
+Step 3: Set skillet on a stovetop burner on Medium.

 Step 4: Set timer for 8 minutes.